nlamo/db-class-website/README.md

 - The UI (dashboard) for 'Employer' is basically complete, apart from minor changes.
 - The UI (dashboard) for 'User' is also basically complete, apart from bits of tweaking.

 - 'Current Application Summary' PHP successfully added/fully functional.
+- 'Post Job' PHP successfully added/fully functional.
+Will be tweaked to automatically include the ID of the current user (employer) running their session.

 - Non-functional 'Create Account' view has been made.
-- Added some basic PHP for insertions for the 'Warm-Up Project'.
 - Set up the ssh tunnel at localhost, which is now fairly easy to use.
-- Successfully performed insertions into the remote database.